antonbabenko/pre-commit-terraform/README.md

 ### infracost_breakdown

-`infracost_breakdown` build on top of the `infracost breakdown` command.
-It, if needed, runs `terraform init`, `terraform plan` and calls `infracost` API - so this hook can run up to several minutes.
+`infracost_breakdown` executes `infracost breakdown` command and compare the estimated costs with those specified in the hook-config. `infracost breakdown` normally runs `terraform init`, `terraform plan`, and calls Infracost Cloud Pricing API (remote version or [self-hosted version](https://www.infracost.io/docs/cloud_pricing_api/self_hosted)).

-Unlike most other hooks, this one triggers all changes to the files but checks predefined paths each time.
+Unlike most other hooks, this hook triggers once if there are any changed files in the repository.

-For example, the hook tracks `--path=./env/dev` and `./env/dev` depend on `./main.tf`.
-So when you will make changes to `./main.tf` - the hook will run and show the cost changes for `./env/dev`.

-1. `infracost_breakdown` supports custom arguments so you can pass [supported flags](https://www.infracost.io/docs/#useful-options).
+1. `infracost_breakdown` supports [all `infracost breakdown` arguments](https://www.infracost.io/docs/#useful-options).
 The following example only shows costs:

     ```yaml
     - id: infracost_breakdown